 On October 28, 2018, the world mourned an incredibly kind and generous man who allowed football fans to dream again.

-Late last night, Leicester City confirmed that chairman Vichai Srivaddhanaprabha, the Thai billionaire businessman who cleared the club's debts and helped them win promotion to the top flight four years later, was among five people killed in a helicopter crash on Saturday evening.
+Leicester City confirmed that chairman Vichai Srivaddhanaprabha, the Thai billionaire businessman who cleared the club's debts and helped them win promotion to the top flight four years later, was among five people killed in a helicopter crash following the team's game against West Ham in October.

 The club released a statement on Twitter and confirmed that none of the five passengers survived the crash - one of the most tragic events in sporting history.